 Technique Exercises for the Right & Left Hand

 Developing hand independence, strength, flexibility and dexterity is really important.
-Wether you are wanting to learn open position chords, bar chords or play guitar licks and solos.
-Having a solid understanding of where to have your thumb on the back of the guitar neck will be crucial in completing chord changes more smoothly and faster.
+Whether you are wanting to learn open position chords, bar chords or play guitar licks and solos, having a solid understanding of where to have your thumb on the back of the guitar neck will be crucial in completing chord changes more smoothly and faster.

 First Guitar Chords: Open Position Chords & Power Chords, Counting, Rhythm & Strum Patterns